Marqus Blakely: Busan KT Sonicboom (2015–2016)

 Blakely was signed by Busan KT Sonicboom of the Korean Basketball League.

 Star Hotshots (2016)

 Blakely returned to the Philippines, this time playing again for the renamed-again Star Hotshots as the team's import for the 2016 PBA Governors' Cup.
-This will be Blakely's sixth conference playing in the PBA and for the team.
+It was Blakely's sixth conference playing in the PBA and for the team.

 On August 6, 2016, Blakely was released by the team due to the team's disappointing performance with him.
 He was replaced by Joel Wright.

 TNT KaTropa (2018)

 In 2018, he signed with TNT KaTropa.
 In his debut with the Katropa, Blakely almost recorded a triple-double after posting 26 points, 14 rebounds and 8 assists in a 110–104 win over the Rain or Shine Elasto Painters.

-Japan (2018–19)
+Japan (2018–2019)

 After his stint with the TNT Katropa, he signed a deal with the Japanese team Shiga Lakestars.
 However, he left the team after just appearing for them for 13 games.
 After leaving, he signed a contract with another Japanese team, Fukuoka Zephyr.
 In his second game with Fukuoka, he recorded a triple-double of 37 points, 11 rebounds and a career-high 12 assists in a 105–108 loss to the Kawasaki Brave Thunders.